Watercolor Painting for Joy and Progress — Not Perfection

 Enjoy the act of painting — even when it’s messy.

-π Reminder: Progress happens when you stop trying to get it right and start showing up with curiosity.
+👉 Reminder: Progress happens when you stop trying to get it right and start showing up with curiosity.

-π The Power of Warm-Ups
+🔄 The Power of Warm-Ups

 Just like stretching before a workout, watercolor warm-ups help activate your creative brain, loosen up your hand, and reduce the “blank page fear” we all face sometimes.
+They’re also meant to feel playful.
+A few minutes of color and movement can remind you that painting is allowed to be enjoyable — not just productive.

 Try this: